MonashBioinformaticsPlatform/varistran/README.md

 ### Diagnostic plots

-`plot_stability` allows assessment of how well the variance has been stabilized:
+`plot_stability` allows assessment of how well the variance has been stabilized.
+Ideally this will produce a horizontal line, but counts below 5 will always show a drop off in variance.

 ```
 varistran::plot_stability(y, counts, design=design)